 Yellow is another color that’s much harder to differentiate.
 Not only is this color similar to cream, but also to gold.
 It’s worth noting that puppies may initially have a white coat, but develop into a more obvious yellow as they age.
 In addition to a color change, patterns may form as well.

 Yellow dog breeds can come in a yellowish gold tan, as seen in the yellow Labrador.
 Or they can come in a lemon (pale yellow), such as the Beagle (though lemon Beagles usually have white too).
 Though, the color will be brighter than gold.

 Does the Color of a Dog Matter?

 Usually I would say no – all dogs are loving and would make great companions.
 We shouldn’t judge a dog based on his or her appearance.
 However, according to newly-discovered scientific research, the color of a dog may actually matter.

-How does it matter?
+How does the color of dog matter?
 The University of Sydney in Australia revealed in 2018 that the color of a dog can impact life expectancy and the frequency of health issues.

 Research on Labrador Colors

-Because Labradors were one of the most popular breeds, the Australian university decided to do a study on Labs.
-They analyzed roughly 33,000 patient records from veterinary practices in the United Kingdom.
+Because Labradors were one of the most popular breeds, the Australian university decided to do a study on Labradors.
+As such, they analyzed roughly 33,000 dog patient records from veterinary practices in the United Kingdom.

 What they found was shocking.
 The university researchers discovered that chocolate Labradors had a much higher chance of developing ear or skin conditions.